snsanich/symfony-skeleton/README.md

-run php --version               # prints version of php running in container run console --version           # prints version of symfony console run psql                        # connects psql to your database using containers run project                     # alias for `docker-compose -p pra up -d` run composer                    # alias for running composer (with php7 in separate docker container) run phpspec                     # alias for running PhpSpec run behat                       # alias for running Behat in test environment
+run php --version               # prints version of php running in container run console --version           # prints version of symfony console run psql                        # connects psql to your database using containers run project                     # alias for `docker-compose -p app up -d` run composer                    # alias for running composer (with php7 in separate docker container) run phpspec                     # alias for running PhpSpec run behat                       # alias for running Behat in test environment